Deliver Incident Information Faster with the Zendesk Alerts Packaged Workflow

 While many tickets can be handled by an individual, sometimes you need a little help from your friends.
 More and more, DevOps and service management teams realize the value of bringing team members together to collaborate early and often when resolving issues, especially using chat applications like Slack or Microsoft Teams.

-One of the simplest ways to extend a packaged workflow and improve collaboration is by adding new response options and dragging in some of our built-in app steps.
+One of the simplest ways to extend a packaged workflow and improve collaboration is to add new response options and drag in some of our built-in app steps into the Flow Designer canvas.
 In this case, let’s take a deeper dive into the Notify Group canvas.
-The Notify Group piece of the workflow sends a notification to the xMatters group that matches the assignment group in Zendesk – it’s a great way to use your xMatters on-call scheduling to find the right person fast.
+The Notify Group piece of the workflow sends a notification to the xMatters group that matches the assignment group in Zendesk – it’s a great way to use your xMatters on-call management to find the right person fast.
 The flow comes with some baked-in responses that the on-call user in the group can choose from.

 Let’s add a new “Collaborate” response option to the workflow by opening the Responses trigger from the pallet and creating a new response.
 The screenshot below shows the new response once all the details are filled (for more info on all the response settings, check out our online help).

 Once we save, the new response option shows up and you’re able to attach flow steps to it.
 In this case, we’re going to drag in the Slack Create Channel step to create a dedicated place to collaborate.
 Here’s one way to get this configured:

 Don’t forget to configure your endpoints – we need to know where to send the request.
 For full details on the Slack steps, check out our comprehensive guide.